Back to Guides

 Chapter 03

-How FATCA and FBAR connect to the rest of the tax cluster
+How FATCA and FBAR connect to the rest of the financial cluster

-This page works best when it links naturally to PFIC, Form 8621, tax-treaty context, bank-account setup, and fund diligence.
+This page works best when it links naturally to PFIC, Form 8621, financial-treaty context, bank-account setup, and fund diligence.
 That internal structure helps readers move from general anxiety to organized next questions.

 For Atrium, it also signals that the portal is built around real American planning friction points rather than generic visa summaries.